 Detection of viruses

 The unbiased DNA microarray testing has emerged as a promising new technology for broad-spectrum virus detection (metagenomic diagnostic), making it possible to test for the presence of thousands of viruses simultaneously without having a clear predetermination of what to look for.
-This is convenient e.g. in diagnostic for disease syndromes, in hematological patients, in travelers with exotic virus, and difficult to diagnose patients.
+This is convenient e.g. in diagnostic for disease syndromes, in hematological patients, in travellers with exotic virus, and difficult to diagnose patients.
 We have developed a microarray platform, Pan-Virus Array.

 At Statens Serum Institut, Virus R&D Laboratory (ViFU) we have established a sensitive Pan-virus detection platform for detection of all known viruses, as well as novel virus related to known virus families.